 N is for Nails

 We thought this was a great idea for Father’s Day, but it can be for anything, from your house number to your child’s name in their room.

 O is for Ottoman

-Ottomans are our upcycle suggestion for O because 1) they are an easy first reupholstery project; and 2) you can not only upcycle an existing ottoman any number of ways you can also make an ottoman out of any number of things, from a drawer, to a suitcase, a pallet or a coffee table.
-Even if you just want to make a prettier ottoman out of an old ottoman it’s still upcycling if it makes the ottoman more valuable to you.
-We think the Burlap example in the bottom right photo above from Liz Marie is a great example of just having a go and seeing what works.
+Ottomans are the upcycling project idea for O because 1) they are an easy first reupholstery project, and 2) you can not only upcycle an existing ottoman any number of ways, you can also make an ottoman out of any number of things, from a drawer to a suitcase to a pallet to a coffee table.
+Perfect for those goodies you find at flea markets!

-P is for Picture Frame
+P is for Plastic Bottles

 Q is for Quarters